How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Due to the over-saturation of the B2C banking space, the company decided to create solutions that can empower prospective digital banking to function with ease.

 Rupeek is India’s foremost asset-backed lending platform.
-The platform helps Indians access credit in the most fair and convenient way possible.
+The platform helps Indians access credit most fairly and conveniently possible.
 The company recently made the news for pioneering innovative solutions that can be instrumental in monetizing India’s $2 trillion gold.

 How Rupeek Make Money